pmaganty/innovationhub/README.md

 ### My Ideas Page

+#### Design Explanation:
+The purpose of this page is to allow a user to see all ideas they have created and how much funding they have received for each.
+The design is meant to be simple - each idea size is standardized and the donation amount is highlighted to be easily seen.

+#### Capabilities:

 1. View all ideas associated with currently logged in user
 2. Delete an idea associated with currently logged in user
 3. See all donations associated with an idea